sav-che/TL-2/Authors/Barthels, Wilhelm {std. Barthels}.md

-> [!cite] BHL link: this entry starts at [page 343](https://www.biodiversitylibrary.org/item/103858#page/355/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 343](https://www.biodiversitylibrary.org/page/33265070) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Barthels, Wilhelm (1897-?), German botanist, born at Altona/Elbe, educated at the Oberrealschule Eimsbüttel and the Heinrich Hertz Realgymnasium, Hamburg, sometime insurance agent 1914, in military service 1916-1919, studied at the University of Hamburg 1920, mainly dedicating himself to botany with Alfred Voigt (1864-1955). (*Barthels*).
+Barthels, Wilhelm (1897-?), German botanist, born at Altona/Elbe, educated at the Oberrealschule Eimsbüttel and the Heinrich Hertz Realgymnasium, Hamburg, sometime insurance agent 1914, in military service 1916-1919, studied at the University of Hamburg 1920, mainly dedicating himself to botany with Alfred Voigt (1864-1955).
+**Abbreviated name**: *Barthels*

 #### Herbarium and types